ajslater/picopt/README.md

     picopt -l *

 Optimize everything in my iPhoto library, but only after the last time i did this, skipping symlinks to avoid massive amounts of duplicate work.
 Don't convert lossless files to PNGs because that would confuse iPhoto.
-Also drop a timestamp file so I don't have to remeber the last time I did this:
+Also drop a timestamp file so I don't have to remember the last time I did this:

     picopt -rSYt -D '2013 June 1 14:00' 'Pictures/iPhoto Library'